Mojo Vision is putting an augmented reality screen on a contact lens

 With its inconspicuous contact lens form factor, Mojo Lens is designed to serve as a low vision aid that could remain discreet for the wearer and allow a hands-free experience while delivering enhanced functional vision to assist in mobility, reading, and sighting.

-Mojo Vision CEO Drew Perkins said in a statement that the company’s vision for invisible computing is to give you the information you want when you want it without bombarding you or distracting you with data when you don’t want it.
+Mojo Vision CEO Drew Perkins said in a statement that the company’s goal for Invisible Computing is to give you the information you want when you want it without bombarding you or distracting you with data when you don’t want it.

 Help for the visually impaired

-Mojo also announced today that it is working with the U.S. Food and Drug Administration (FDA) through the latter’s Breakthrough Device Program, a voluntary program designed to provide safe and timely access to medical devices that can help treat irreversibly debilitating diseases or conditions.
+The company also announced today that it is working with the U.S. Food and Drug Administration (FDA) through the latter’s Breakthrough Device Program, a voluntary program designed to provide safe and timely access to medical devices that can help treat irreversibly debilitating diseases or conditions.

-Today, Mojo Vision also announced a new partnership with the Vista Center for the Blind and Visually Impaired, a Palo Alto, California-based nonprofit that offers rehabilitation services to more than 3,000 children and adults with blindness or impaired vision each year.
-Through the partnership, Vista Center clients will play a direct role in defining Mojo’s innovative technology and providing input to the company’s team of scientists and engineers.
+And Mojo Vision announced a new partnership with the Vista Center for the Blind and Visually Impaired, a Palo Alto, California-based nonprofit that offers rehabilitation services to more than 3,000 children and adults with blindness or impaired vision each year.
+Through the partnership, Vista Center clients will play a direct role in defining Mojo Vision’s innovative technology and providing input to the company’s team of scientists and engineers.

-In turn, Mojo will be able to bring better, more user-friendly devices to market, contribute to vision rehabilitation, and improve the quality of life for Vista Center clients and others with similar needs.
+In turn, the partnership will help Mojo Vision bring better, more user-friendly devices to market, contribute to vision rehabilitation, and improve the quality of life for Vista Center clients and others with similar needs.
 Sinclair also showed me a demo of that technology.
-By wearing these contact lenses, people with low eyesight can make out shapes such as street signs better because the display recognizes what they are and visually enhances them.
+By wearing these contact lenses, people with low eyesight can better make out shapes such as street signs because the display recognizes what they are and visually enhances them.

 This kind of application is what prompted the Food and Drug Administration to put Mojo Vision on its “breakthrough device” fast track.
-By receiving breakthrough device designation for the development of the Mojo Lens, Mojo will work directly with FDA experts to get feedback, prioritize reviews, and develop a final product that meets or exceeds safety regulations and standards.
+By receiving breakthrough device designation for the development of the Mojo Lens, the company will work directly with FDA experts to get feedback, prioritize reviews, and develop a final product that meets or exceeds safety regulations and standards.

 With this technology, Mojo Vision is working to help the 2.2 billion people who suffer from vision impairment.
 The company hopes people with visual impairments will be able to use the contact lenses to do everyday activities like crossing the street.
-This aspect of the business means Mojo Vision will include a medical device division.
+This aspect of the business also means Mojo Vision will have a medical device division.

 Building a company